A novel program helps patients with cancer eat better by helping them grow their own fruits and vegetables.

-Cognitive behavioral therapy, alone or with hypnosis, can help patients with breast cancer undergoing radiotherapy to manage fatigue, often their most debilitating side effect.
+Cognitive behavioral therapy can help patients with breast cancer undergoing radiotherapy to manage fatigue, often their most debilitating side effect.

 A new study demonstrates that nonpharmaceutical techniques can resolve sleep disturbance and insomnia in patients with cancer.